edgelesssys/marblerun/docs/overview.md

 ## Manifest

-The manifest is a simple JSON file specifying three asset groups: *Packages*, *Infrastructures*, and *Marbles*:
+The Manifest is a simple JSON file specifying three asset groups: *Packages*, *Infrastructures*, and *Marbles*:

 ### Manifest:Packages